sanjsingh07/Domi-chain/docs/src/running-validator/restart-cluster.md

 >   ...                                # <-- your other --identity/--vote-account/etc arguments
 > ```
 >
->      You can check for which slots your ledger has with: `solana-ledger-tool -l path/to/ledger bounds`
+>      You can check for which slots your ledger has with: `analog-ledger-tool -l path/to/ledger bounds`
 >
 > 3. Wait until 80% of the stake comes online
 >